Human Subjects Research at Goshen College

 Study Information Sheet Template – this sheet is intended to ensure participants in a research project have all the relevant information before they participate in research activities.
 Use this with a paper and pencil survey, as the “first page” of an online survey, or as a sheet you hand to possible recruits who are “signing up” to participate.

-Deliver the following documents to Sara Colle, Administrative Assistant for Institutional Research in Administration Building, Suite 12 either through campus mail or in person.
+Deliver the following documents to Ross Peterson-Veatch, Associate Vice President for Academic Affairs in Administration Building, Suite 13 either through campus mail or in person.

 - proof of completion of the CITI Modules

 - the signature pages of all your application materials

 All other materials send via email to Ross Peterson-Veatch, at firstname.lastname@example.org, including: